-- 8 Click in the workspace to place the first point of the rectangle. - 9 The length of the rectangle in the x direction is 1.8 m.
-Enter $\Delta x dx = 1.8$ in the dialog line.
-Press the TAB key.
-This takes you to $\Delta y dy$ . - 10 The height of the rectangle in the y direction is also 1.8 m.
-Enter $\Delta y$ dy = 1.8 in the dialog line and press ENTER to confirm.
+- 8 Click in the workspace to place the first point of the rectangle. - 9 The length of the rectangle in the x-direction is 1.8 m.
+Enter Δx dx = 1.8 in the dialog line.
+Press the TAB key to activate Δy dy. - 10 The height of the rectangle in the y-direction is also 1.8 m.
+Enter Δy dy = 1.8 in the dialog line and press ENTER to confirm.
 The file cabinet is displayed as a rectangle in the workspace.